Parliament of Singapore: Speaker's procession and the Mace

 Unless otherwise notified by the Speaker, a Parliamentary sitting begins at 1:30 pm.
-It begins with the Speaker's procession, during which the Serjeant-at-Arms enters the chamber of the House bearing the Mace of Parliament on his right shoulder ahead of the Speaker, the Clerk of Parliament, and the Clerk's assistants.
-Members of Parliament rise in their places upon the entry of the Speaker and bow to him, and he reciprocates.
+It begins with the Speaker's procession, during which the Serjeant-at-Arms enters the chamber of the House bearing the Mace of Parliament on their right shoulder ahead of the Speaker, the Clerk of Parliament, and the Clerk's assistants.
+Members of Parliament rise in their places upon the entry of the Speaker and bow to them, and they reciprocate.
 The mace is an ornamented staff that represents the Speaker's authority and is the Serjeant's emblem of office.
 When Parliament's predecessor, the Legislative Assembly, acquired the Mace in 1958, the Speaker, Sir George Oehlers, invited members to "accept that the Mace is an essential part of the equipment of this Assembly and that this Assembly cannot, in future, be considered to be properly constituted unless the Mace be first brought into the House and laid on the Table".
 The Mace is placed on the Table of the House, which is a table in the centre of the debating chamber between the front benches.
-There are two sets of brackets on the Table, and when the Speaker is in his chair the Mace is placed on the upper brackets.
+There are two sets of brackets on the Table, and when the Speaker is in their chair the Mace is placed on the upper brackets.
 The Mace is removed to the lower brackets when the House sits as a committee, and is not brought into the chamber when the president addresses Parliament.

 Debates

-The quorum for a Parliamentary sitting is one quarter of the total number of MPs, not including the Speaker or someone presiding on his behalf.
+The quorum for a Parliamentary sitting is one quarter of the total number of MPs, not including the Speaker or someone presiding on their behalf.
 If any MP contends that there are insufficient MPs attending to form a quorum, the Speaker waits two minutes, then conducts a count of the MPs.
-If there is still no quorum, he must adjourn Parliament without putting any question.
+If there is still no quorum, they must adjourn Parliament without putting any question.

 MPs must occupy the seats in the debating chamber allocated to them by the Speaker.
 The front benches (those nearest the Table of the House) on the Speaker's right are occupied by Government Ministers, and those on the left by Opposition MPs or by backbenchers.
 MPs may use any one of the four official languages of Singapore – Malay, English, Mandarin or Tamil – during debates and discussions.
 Simultaneous oral interpretation of speeches in Malay, Mandarin and Tamil into English and vice versa is provided by the Parliament Secretariat's Language Service Department.

 At an ordinary sitting, the order of business in Parliament is as follows: